jameslawler/notes/docs/portuguese-language/verbs/partir.md

 Order the words in a sentence
 parte / ele / do aeroporto / às / 15h -> Ele parte do aeroporto às 15h.
 nós / de / casa / 8h / às / partimos
-no / ele / partiu / para / o Brasil / ano / passado
+no / ele / partiu / para / Portugal / ano / passado
 partimos / de / Lisboa / nós / dois / anos / há
 para / Paris / no / eu / próximo / mês / partirei
-partirás / tu / para / faculdade / no / outono / afaculdade

 ## Writing Prompts

 1. Descreva o trajeto de um restaurante até casa.
 Describe the journey from a restartuant to home.
 2. Qual é a sua viagem de sonho?
 What is your dream journey?
-3. Você fez uma grande mudança na sua vida?
+3. Fez uma grande mudança na sua vida?
 Have you made a major change in your life?